Doing Business in Burkina Faso

 Objectives of the subject “Doing Business in the Republic of Burkina Faso”:

-- To analyze the Burkinabe economy and foreign trade
+- To analyse the Burkinabe economy and foreign trade

 - To evaluate business opportunities in Burkina Faso